Tomev/qcflow/docs/source/model/models-from-code.rst

         |

         First, we will create a Python script named ``mfc.py``, which defines the chain of operations for generating landscape design recommendations.
-        This script utilizes the LangChain library along with MLflow's ``autolog`` feature for enabling the `capture of traces <../llms/tracing/index.html>`_.
+        This script utilizes the LangChain library along with QCFlow's ``autolog`` feature for enabling the `capture of traces <../llms/tracing/index.html>`_.

         In this script: